-Entries tagged with 'small batch sweets'
+'small batch sweets' on Serious Eats

 There's a trend of increasing transparency in sweets making, and I'm not just talking about letting people know where you source your ingredients.
 I'm talking about transparent walls and windows—or total lack thereof—that let customers actually see the product being made.
 One place on the band wagon?
 Videri Chocolate Factory.

 While living and farming on an off-the-grid permaculture farm and sustainability center in the rainforest of Costa Rica, the founders of Kopali Organics decided to make some earth friendly chocolates.
 The result is a line of chocolate covered banana, espresso bean, and cacoa nibs that are pretty addictive.

 I'm game to try anything that's spicy and sweet, especially when the sweet portion is coming from chocolate.
 Askinosie Chocolate's Dark Milk Chocolate + Ancho Chile & Pistachio Bar fits the bill, combining ancho chili, dark chocolate, goat's milk, pistachios, and Maldon sea salt flakes.

 Isabella's Cookie Company doesn't solely sell vegan cookies, but in the spirit of a "new" new year I did try four cookies from their vegan line: chocolate chip, chocolate chocolate chip, peanut butter, and oatmeal with chocolate chips.